About the Honors Arts and Letters Bachelor’s Program

 Recommended Sample Curriculum

-The B.A. in Honors Arts and Letters (HAL) is designed to allow students to exercise creativity in crafting a flexible course of study rooted firmly in the humanities while permitting space for five to 10 unspecified track courses of the student’s own choosing.
-Track classes must be writing intensive and have thesis-related, upper-level hours approved by the HAL advisor.
+The B.A. in Honors Arts and Letters (HAL) is designed to allow students to exercise creativity in crafting a flexible course of study rooted firmly in the humanities while permitting space for five to 10 unspecified concentration courses of the student’s own choosing.
+Concentration classes must be writing intensive and have thesis-related, upper-level hours approved by the HAL advisor.
 The degree requires 120 credit hours, 30 of which must be upper level.
 Minors are not required for the HAL degree but are optional and should be chosen in consultation with the HAL advisor.